Power Tool for Runner |

 Read this article to know a bit more about the heart rate estimation.

-For an offline analysis, Power Tool record the flat pace for the complete session and for each lap.
-The heart rate analysis is displayed in the form of the difference with the estimated vs the measured in a real time graph.
-All this can be consulted using the web site Garmin Connect1.
+For an offline analysis, Power Tool records the flat pace for the complete session and for each lap.
+The heart rate analysis is displayed in the form of the difference between the estimated and the measured in a real-time graph.
+All this can be consulted using the website Garmin Connect1.

-Additionally, on start, the field open a web page with additional information.
-Actually, it provides a calculator which permits to compute the race time for a dedicated power.
+Additionally, on start, the field opens a web page with additional information.
+Actually, it provides a calculator which permits computing the race time for a dedicated power.
 In the future, this page will be extended to provide more analysis.

-The mobile edition has actually some issues and do not always display the data from the intervals of custom fields. ↩︎
+The mobile edition actually has some issues and does not always display the data from the intervals of custom fields. ↩︎

 Sharing is caring!